Forensic Taphonomy: Extrinsic Factors

-Even within the same cemetery, you will find different preservation of burials depending on depth.
-If the body is buried in a shallow grave scavengers may still be able to access it.
-When buried at greater depth, the body is more protected from physical disturbance, from extremes in temperature, and to a certain extent rainwater.
+Even within the same cemetery, you will find different levels of preservation of burials depending on depth.
+If a body is buried in a shallow grave, scavengers may still be able to access it.
+When buried at a greater depth, the body is more protected from physical disturbance, from extremes in temperature, and to a certain extent rainwater.

 Presence of a coffin or wrapping

 In archaeological cases, the presence of lead coffins has often led to soft tissue preservation, even after several hundred years.
-This is because sealed lead coffins create anaerobic conditions (lack of oxygen) which inhibits bacterial action.
+This is because sealed lead coffins create anaerobic conditions (lack of oxygen), which inhibit bacterial action.
 Bodies buried in a coffin will decay slightly differently to burials straight in the earth.
 Decomposition within a void (created by a coffin) produces subtle differences in bone position compared to a body surrounded by soil.
-Bone position can therefore provide information on burial practice even after organic materials such as wooden coffins or shrouds have decayed.
+Slight alterations in bone position can therefore provide information on burial practice. even after organic materials such as wooden coffins or shrouds have decayed.
 The study of these subtle changes to the position of the skeletal elements after burial is called Archaeothanatology and was developed by Henri Duday at the University of Bordeaux.

 Soil type and acidity/alkalinity

 Very cold conditions can preserve bodies very well as this inhibits microbes from decomposing the soft tissues.
 Bodies in freezing conditions tend not to show any evidence of decomposition.
-An interesting modern example is the preserved bodies of climbers that have perished on Himalayan mountain trails following failed attempts to ascend the peaks.
+The preserved bodies of climbers that have perished on Himalayan mountain trails following failed attempts to ascend the peaks are a stark example.
 Another famous example is the well-preserved body of the Ice Man who died approximately 5000 years ago in the Alps (below).

 Water can be very damaging to bones due to its tendency to undergo mineral exchange with surrounding groundwater.
-Peat bogs have traditionally preserved bodies due to the combination of the acidic oxygen-free (anaerobic) conditions.
-The soft tissues and even the internal organs and stomach contents of bog bodies have been found preserved even after thousands of years, but the bones are usually completely demineralised because of the acidity.
+Peat bogs have traditionally preserved bodies due to the combination of the acidic oxygen-free (anaerobic) conditions and cool temperature.
+The soft tissues and even the internal organs and stomach contents of bog bodies have been found preserved even after thousands of years.
+Nevertheless, the bones are usually completely demineralised because of the acidity.